By the end of this section, you will be able to:

 This can be explained by atomic theory if the copper-to-chlorine ratio in the brown compound is 1 copper atom to 2 chlorine atoms, and the ratio in the green compound is 1 copper atom to 1 chlorine atom.
 The ratio of chlorine atoms (and thus the ratio of their masses) is therefore 2 to 1 (Figure 2.5).

-In compound B, the mass ratio of carbon to oxygen is:
+In compound B, the mass ratio of oxygen to carbon is:

 The ratio of these ratios is: